Your comments here

 Easier said than done

-You look up in the middle of your swing and then your eyes are not telling your arms where the
+If you look up in the middle of your swing, your eyes are not telling your arms where the

 ball is.
 Being a nanometer off target sends your ball into the woods.

 All golfers know they are supposed to keep looking at the ball but

 only the pros can do it consistently.
 Being in the moment, experiencing the

 moment, is extraordinarily difficult and requires years of practice on the golf

 course and off.
 The art of staying in the moment can be learned through mindfulness meditation or

 The keyword in this story is PRACTICE.
 You learn to focus by practicing awareness